Using Apptainer Containers¶

 Default cache directory¶

-By default, Singularity stores cached files in the following directory:
+By default, Apptainer stores cached files in the following directory:

 To verify your current cache directory, use: